strasser/strasser.github.io/_pages/cv.md

 ### July 2018 - Current: [Fred Hutchinson Cancer Research Center](http://fredhutch.org)

 _Director of Alliances and Data Strategy_.
-Develop partnerships with academic and non-profit research organizations in support of Hutch Data Commonwealth initiatives, especially as they relate to data-driven research.
-Connect Fred Hutch researchers working in bioinformatics and data science and explore collaborative opportunities that will benefit scientific goals of the institution.
+Contribute to strategic support of data-intensive research at Fred Hutch through internal and external partnerships, community building, infrastructure development, and new initiatives designed to facilitate data science.
+Worked the Chief Data Officer to create the Cascadia Data Alliance, a regional health data partnership funded by Microsoft.
+Manage relationships with internal Fred Hutch groups, including the Translational Data Science Integrated Research Center, to align efforts and ensure researchers are equipped to engage in data science.
+Lead data sharing and open science discussions at the Hutch.
+Founded Fred Hutch Data Science Cooperative (The Coop), which connects researchers with expertise, training, and the data science community.
+Assembled a diverse team that focuses on connecting with researchers to meet data needs.

 ### December 2017 - June 2018: [Collaborative Knowledge Foundation (Coko)](http://coko.foundation)

 _Director of Strategic Development_.
-Established and manageed the development of the [Coko](http://coko.foundation) community program across all publishing products and services.
-Worked with marketing team, developers, and product managers to effectively communicate Coko's mission of creating open source infrastructure for research communication.
-Coordinated meetings, wrote grant proposals, and produced external-facing information about Coko's book and journal publishing platforms.
+Established and managed the development of the Coko community program across all publishing products and services.
+Worked with marketing team, developers, and product managers to effectively communicate Coko’s mission of creating open source infrastructure for research communication.

 ### 2015 - 2017: [Gordon & Betty Moore Foundation](http://www.moore.org)

 _Program Officer_, [Data-Driven Discovery Initiative](http://www.moore.org/programs/science/data-driven-discovery).
-Contributed to strategy development, implementation, and management of the Initiative.
-Managed grants in the Initiative's portfolio; planned and oversaw grantee meetings, collaborations and partnerships; and tracked trends, synthesizing knowledge relevant to the initiative.
-Separate from the Initiative, sourced and developed grants related to improving how science is conducted, including projects focused on data management,  scholarly communication, and synthesis studies.
+Developed, implemented, and managed the Data-Driven Discovery Initiative alongside the Program Director.
+Managed grants in the Initiative’s portfolio; planned and oversaw grantee meetings, col- laborations and partnerships; and tracked trends, synthesizing knowledge relevant to the Initiative.
+Separate from the Initiative, sourced and developed grants related to improving how science is con- ducted, including projects focused on data management, scholarly communication, and synthesis studies.
 Led the Foundation in establishing an [Open Access policy](https://www.moore.org/article-detail?newsUrlName=moore-foundation-rolls-out-new-open-access-policy) for all grantees.

 ### 2011 - 2015: University of California's [California Digital Library](http://cdlib.org)

 _Research Data Specialist_.
-Operated as a researcher liaison by providing guidance and consultation about data stewardship to UC researchers; lead workshops and give seminars on the value of data management for scientists; promote open science and open data within the UC and beyond.
-[Dash](http://cdluc3.github.io/dash) data curation platform product manager; [DMPTool](http://dmptool.org) project team member.
-Supervisor, CLIR/DLF Postdoctoral Fellow in data curation.
-Communications and outreach coordinator: maintained blog and social media accounts.
-Briefly seconded by [DataCite](http://datacite.org) to serve as Manager of Strategic Partnerships.
+Provided expert guidance and consultation on data stewardship to UC researchers; led workshops and gave seminars on the value of data management for scientists; promoted open science and open data within the UC and beyond.
+[Dash](http://cdluc3.github.io/dash) data curation platform; [DMPTool](http://dmptool.org) project team member.
+Supervisor, CLIR/DLF Postdoctoral Fellow in Data Curation.
+Briefly seconded by DataCite [DataCite](http://datacite.org) to serve as Manager of Strategic Partnerships.

 ### 2010 - 2011: [DataONE](http://dataone.org)

 _Postdoctoral Associate_ based at National Center for Ecological Analysis & Synthesis.
-Engaged the scientific and data management community in the Data Observation Network for Earth (DataONE), which is cyber-infrastructure that will provide universal access to environmental and ecological data.
-Included conducting research related to data education, workshop organization, and participation in working groups to engage the community.
+Engaged the scientific and data management community in the Data Observation Network for Earth ([DataONE](http://dataone.org)), an NSF-funded cyber-infrastructure project to provide universal access to environmen- tal and ecological data.
+Conducted research related to data education, organized and led workshops, and participated in working groups.

 ### 2009 - 2010: University of Alberta & Dalhousie University